znob/python-object-relations-one-to-many-lab-nyc-career-ds-102218/README.md

 pete.find_my_cars()
 ```

 Great work!
 Now, let's try this out with another domain to get even more practice.
 Let's work with a `Driver` and a `Trip` class.
-The relationship between the two should be that a driver has many trips and that a trip belongs to one driver.
-A driver should be instantiated with at least a *name* and a trip should be instantiated with at least a starting point and a destination (i.e. `home` to `school`).
-Remember a trip should know which driver it belongs to and the Trip class should keep track of all trip instances in the `_all` class variable.
-Define the appropriate getter and setter instance methods for both the driver and trip instance objects as well as a class method, `all`, that returns the `_all` list.
+* The relationship between the two should be that a driver has many trips and that a trip belongs to one driver.
+* A driver should be instantiated with at least a *name* and a trip should be instantiated with at least a start and a destination (i.e. `battery park` to `central park`).
+* Remember a trip should know which **driver** it belongs to and the Trip class should keep track of all trip instances in the `_all` class variable.
+* Define the appropriate getter and setter instance methods for both the driver and trip instance objects as well as a class method, `all`, that returns the `_all` list.

 ```python